WPBeginner

 How to Create a Local WordPress Site Using XAMPP

-In this article, we will show you how to easily create a local WordPress site Using XAMPP.
+In this article, we will show you how to easily create a local WordPress site using XAMPP so you can experiment with WordPress and refine your development skills in a secure environment.

 Creating local WordPress install using XAMPP